micromys/winCron/README.md

 ## Running crontab.pyc as a Service

 There are severals ways to implement a python program as a windows server.
-Please refer to https://www.google.com/search?hl=&q=run+python+as+a+windows+service&gws_rd=cr&ei=zHglWOX6C4KQaL2dkOgB
+Please refer to [Python as a Windows Service]https://www.google.com/search?hl=&q=run+python+as+a+windows+service&gws_rd=cr&ei=zHglWOX6C4KQaL2dkOgB to find solutions.